Laufey and Kratos together in a God of War story scene

 God of War 2018

-Faye’s final wish sends Kratos and Atreus toward Jotunheim, turning her absence into the engine of the Norse saga and revealing Atreus’ Giant identity.
+Laufey's final wish sends Kratos and Atreus from the Wildwoods toward Jotunheim, turning her marked trees, ashes journey, and hidden Giant legacy into the engine of the Norse saga.

 03